Formal groups and quantum cohomology: Maurer-Cartan theory

 In our applications, the rooted trees (unless otherwise indicated) come with the following structure.
 First, an ordering of the semi-infinite edges by $\{0,\dots,d\}$, starting with the root.
 Secondly, at any vertex, an ordering of the adjacent edges by $\{0,\dots,|v|\}$, again starting with the outgoing edge.
 A special case is that of rooted planar trees, where all orderings come from a single embedding of the tree into the plane, which implies certain compatibilities between them. \end{terminology}

-Given a rooted planar tree and a Hochschild cochain $c$, one defines an operation $\scrA^{\otimes d} \rightarrow \scrA$, by starting with elements of $\scrA$ at the leaves, and having $c^{\|v\|}$ act at each vertex, with the output of that fed into the next vertex on our way to the root.
+For now, we will only use rooted planar trees (the more general version will play a role later on, see Section \ref{subsec:fm}).
+Given such a tree and a Hochschild cochain $c$, one defines an operation $\scrA^{\otimes d} \rightarrow \scrA$, by starting with elements of $\scrA$ at the leaves, and having $c^{\|v\|}$ act at each vertex, with the output of that fed into the next vertex on our way to the root.
 To define the chain map underlying \eqref{eq:hh-theta} one considers those operations for trees with $p$ vertices, and adds them up with certain multiplicities: the multiplicity of a tree is the number of ways to order its vertices, so that the ordering increases when going towards the root (``causal orderings'').
 For $p = 2$, we get

 This is usually written as $c \circ c$, where $\circ$ is the operation which underlies the homotopy commutativity of $\mu^2_{\scrC}$, and which upon antisymmetrization yields the Lie bracket.
 The $p = 3$ case is less familiar \cite[Example 3.3]{tourtchine06}: